Bug #3182

 It seems that every time a "Radio Link Failure" occurs, segfault will be triggered.
 Kindly see logs below for your reference:

-Updated by neels about 5 years ago
+Updated by neels almost 6 years ago

 @Ron, thanks for the clarification.